canhaptics/canhaptics.github.io/index.md

  - [CanHap501](http://wiki.canhaptics.ca): a cross-institutional graduate course on haptic information design
  - CanHap Seminar series: a ~monthly seminar series featuring researchers from all areas of haptics

+# Course
+[CanHap501](http://wiki.canhaptics.ca) is a graduate-level introduction to the inception, creation and evaluation of haptic and multimodal human-computer interfaces.
+It covers perceptual and attentional foundations, and emphasizes control and/or display of computed sensations and environments through haptic devices to user's sense of touch for the purpose of hapticcommunication -- for example,  signalling, social and affective touch, and sharing of control between human and a smart system.

+Format: CanHap501is delivered fully online in Canadian timezones, with a centerpiece team project carried out by cross-institutional teams.
+The course consists of lectures, assignments and labs, reading and discussion of current literature; culminating in a team project.
+Labs and projects employ a haptic force-feedback device made available to enrolled students for use at home or their local lab.

+More information at the course wiki: http://wiki.canhaptics.ca

 # Seminar Series

 | Date        | Time  | Event           |